 - Little Swimmers

-Let’s call it what it is.
-Specifically, kleenex, toilet paper and napkins.
+Let’s call this what it really is: kleenex, toilet paper, and napkins.
 Nothing fancy here, but the type of stuff we all use every day.

 Kimberly Clark brands in this area include: